 The UN and shipping name should be displayed on at least two opposite sides of the package or container in letters and numbers.
 This will help emergency responders to quickly identify the hazardous material in the event of an accident or spill.

 It’s important to follow all regulations and guidelines for the transportation of dangerous goods to ensure the safety of those handling and transporting the materials, as well as the general public.

 Hazard labels printed on inner packages can be for bottles of bleach, paint thinners, aerosol cans, and other products that are available at hardware stores and supermarkets.

 Safety Data Sheets (SDS) are often supplied by manufacturers of dangerous goods and chemicals.
 Data sheets are a useful guide to ensure goods are transported with the correct classification.

 Where companies manufacture their own products a dangerous goods specialist or chemist will determine the correctly product classification.

-Air transport labels describe the dangerous goods being transported by air.
+Air freight labels describe the dangerous goods being transported by plane.
 These labels feature special handling instructions or precautions that must be taken to ensure